Elizabeth Kekaʻaniau: Later life and civic involvement

 After the overthrow in 1893, her husband defended Kekaʻaniau's traditional claims to the Hawaiian crown lands as an heir of Kamehameha III and was removed from his government post as Hawaiian Consul.
 These lands transferred to the United States Federal Government after the annexation of the Hawaiian Islands in 1898.
 During Queen Liliʻuokalani's attempts to seek restitution and compensation for the lost crown lands, Kekaʻaniau and her niece Theresa Laʻanui petitioned in 1903 the Senate Subcommittee on the Pacific Islands and Puerto Rico in order to support the petition of the queen.

-In 1895, she helped founded the Hawaiian Relief Society to assist the victims of a cholera epidemic in the islands.
+In 1895, she helped found the Hawaiian Relief Society to assist the victims of a cholera epidemic in the islands.
 She co-founded the organization with other leading Hawaiian women including Emma Kaili Metcalf Beckley Nakuina, Abigail Kuaihelani Campbell and Emilie Widemann Macfarlane.
 She served as the organization's first vice-president.

 Because of her rank and connection to the past, Kekaʻaniau participated in many civic ceremonies during her later life.
 On June 28, 1909, Kekaʻaniau officiated and unveiled the tablet of the 1795 Battle of Nuʻuanu, which was installed at the Pali lookout by the organization Daughters of Hawaii.
 On March 17, 1912, she officiated with Queen Liliʻuokalani when they both unveiled the Cooke Memorial Tablet, dedicated to Amos Starr and Juiette Montague Cooke and the sixteen students of the Royal School, in the vestibule of Kawaiahaʻo Church.
 The ceremony marked the 100th anniversary of the birth of Mrs. Cooke.
 On March 17, 1914, Kekaʻaniau officiated with Liliʻuokalani at the unveiling of the tablet for the 100th commemoration birthday of King Kamehameha III.
 During the ceremony, Queen Liliʻuokalani represented the Kalakaua Dynasty, and Kekaʻaniau represented the Kamehameha Dynasty, seated on opposite sides of the memorial stone in the nave of the church.
 The palace chairs in which they sat were draped with ancient Hawaiian feather capes.
 The Queen drew the cord releasing her Royal Standard or personal flag, while Kekaʻaniau released the Hawaiian flag covering the tablet.